 Guidance for Resilience in the Anthropocene: Investments for Development (GRAID)Theme(s): Social-Ecological Resilience

-Project Leader(s): Prof Reinette (Oonsie) Biggs, Dr Rika Preiser, Dr Laura Pereira, Prof Scott Drimie (Food Systems), Dr Kristi Maciejewski, Luke Metelerkamp
+Project Leader(s): Prof. Reinette (Oonsie) Biggs, Dr. Rika Preiser, Dr. Laura Pereira, Prof Scott Drimie, Dr. Kristi Maciejewski

 Meeting development challenges in the face of social, political, and financial uncertainties and increasing global environmental risks and interacting social, economic and ecological shocks requires new approaches to development.
 There is increasing recognition that environmental sustainability is a prerequisite for poverty alleviation and moving towards equitable and prosperous societies and economies.
 Furthermore, it is clear that development strategies that are viable under turbulent and novel global conditions are needed.
 The combination of rising risks and the recognition that sustainability is key to development has resulted in a rising interest in integrating resilience as a core strategy of development actions across multiple sectors, scales and regions.